cferdinandi/adventure/content/rules.md

 ### Determining who wins a battle

-When the villain have no health points left, they're knocked out of the game.
+When a villain has no health points left, they're knocked out of the game.

 If a player loses all of their health points, they're knocked out until one of the other players can help them.
-If a player helps a teammate who has been knocked out, or does something to heal their own damage, they forfeit their attack for that turn.
+More on that in the *Health and Healing* section below.

 The battle is over when all of the villains have been defeated or the players retreat.

-If all of the players are knocked out, the *Guide* can come up with a creative way to save them, or can have them suffer a setback as a result.

 ### Fleeing a battle